wp-plugins/google-news/readme.txt

      Ability to call plugin from a theme.
      Bugfixes for admins with db table character sets not matching that of their WordPress install.
+1. 2.3 Fixed problems when plugin was used in themes

 Known bugs:
   - None at this time
+  - Unconfigured feeds are not wrapped in matching html containers. </li?>